“With Dolby Atmos and voice A.I., the Sonos Arc is the Swiss Army knife of soundbars.”

 Sonos prides itself on its commitment to simplicity and the Arc embodies that fully with its extremely easy set-up: A single HDMI ARC/eARC port on the rear of the speaker is all you need to connect it to your TV.
 Just plug one end of the included HDMI cable into that port, plug the other end into your TV’s HDMI ARC/eARC port, plug the power cable in, and you’re essentially good to go.

-Sonos points out that you can always borrow an iOS device to TruePlay your system, but that seems like cold comfort for those who have chosen to stay out of Apple’s well-manicured walled garden.
+Sonos points out that you can always borrow an iOS device to Trueplay your system, but that seems like cold comfort for those who have chosen to stay out of Apple’s well-manicured but walled garden.

-Ironically, in Sonos’ desire to keep things simple, it has created a degree of inconvenience too.
+Ironically, with Sonos’ desire to keep things simple, it has created a degree of inconvenience, too.
 HDMI ARC/eARC is a terrific concept because it lets you send digital audio and video to your TV while simultaneously letting your TV send digital audio back to your soundbar or A/V receiver.
 But the Sonos Arc hogs that connection for itself, turning it into an audio-out port only.

-That’s because the Arc, unlike almost every modern soundbar on the market, doesn’t have an HDMI input.
+That’s because the Arc, unlike a lot of soundbars on the market, doesn’t have an HDMI input.
 All of your source devices, such as game consoles, cable boxes, streaming media devices, or Blu-ray players must connect directly to one of your TV’s other HDMI inputs, which creates three potential problems.